Visiting the Philippines

 - Daing na Bangus – fried dried milkfish (Bangus), typically served at breakfast with garlic fried rice and fried egg.

-- Kare-Kare – peanut based stew of vegetables and meat slow-cooked/simmered for hours.
+- Kare-Kare – a peanut-based stew of vegetables and meat slow-cooked/simmered for hours.
 Seafood versions are also available.
 Eaten with shrimp paste (“bagoong“).

 - Lechon de Leche – spit-roasted baby pork.
-The crispy skin is delicious and highly favored.
+The crispy skin is delicious and highly favoured.

 - Sinigang – sour soup with tamarind, typically containing pork, beef, chicken, fish or shrimp.

-- Sinangag - fried garlic rice, often mixed with vegetables, dried shrimps, dried fish strips, hotdogs or local Chorizos.
+- Sinangag – fried garlic rice, often mixed with vegetables, dried shrimp, dried fish strips, hotdogs or local Chorizos.

-- Taho – Fresh tofu desert with brown sugar, vanilla syrup and pearl sago/tapioca.
+- Taho– Fresh tofu dessert with brown sugar, vanilla syrup and pearl sago/tapioca.

 - Siopao - Steamed buns with meat fillings.